On Bayes Risk Lower Bounds: Bayes Risk Lower Bounds for Nonnegative Loss Functions

 This is useful since $I_f(w, \Ps)$ is often difficult to calculate exactly.
 When $f(x)=x\log x$, \cite{haussler1997} provided a useful upper bound on the mutual information $I(w, \Ps)$.
 We describe this result in Section \ref{sec:upper_f_informativity} where we also extend it to power divergences $f_\alpha$ for $\alpha \not \in [0,1]$ (which covers the case of chi-squared divergence).

-\begin{remark} From the proof of Theorem \ref{bwl} (see Section \ref{sec:proof_bwl} in the appendix), it can be observed that the constant $1/2$ in the right hand side of \eqref{eq:main_bwl} and in the definition of $u_f(\cdot)$ can be replaced by any $c \in (0,1]$.
+\begin{remark} From the proof of Theorem \ref{bwl}, it can be observed that the constant $1/2$ in the right hand side of \eqref{eq:main_bwl} and in the definition of $u_f(\cdot)$ can be replaced by any $c \in (0,1]$.
 This gives the sharper lower bound:

 where $u_{f,c}(x)=\inf\{c\leq b \leq 1: \phi_f(c, b) \geq x \}$.
 Since obtaining exact constants is not our main concern, the inequality \eqref{eq:main_bwl} is usually sufficient to provide Bayes risk lower bounds with correct dependence on the model and prior. \end{remark}